Double-A-92/ESPRowingMonitor/docs/settings.md

 - _STROKE_DETECTION_SLOPE_: the slope based (that is basically the traditional acceleration and deceleration base method), or
 - _STROKE_DETECTION_BOTH_: use both at the same time

-#### MINIMUM_RECOVERY_SLOPE_MARGIN

-This setting controls the fall back algorithm for detecting recovery.
-This value is basically the allowed absolute deviation that the slope of the recovery slopes within the last `IMPULSE_DATA_ARRAY_LENGTH` can be from a completely flat (i.e. zero) slope.
-Setting this to a very small number makes the algorithm conservative while higher values would require less flat slope (i.e. more likely to detect recovery).
-I recommend starting with a rather small value and if there are missed strokes starting incremental increase while looking at the handle force values to see whether torque detection for the drive works correctly.
-If for instance recovery is not detected because the torque never goes below a certain value it may be better to set _MINIMUM_DRAG_TORQUE_ instead of increasing this setting.
-Based on my experience on air rower (with limited noise I might add) this is useful if the damper is set on the fly as it creates certain undesired issues that throws off torque based detection.
-So the fall back is needed to compensate for the stroke which had the damper setting movement.
-After which it all goes back to the normal track.

-Only relevant if STROKE_DETECTION_TYPE is either BOTH or TORQUE

 #### MINIMUM_RECOVERY_SLOPE

 This is the minimum recovery slope.
 This setting corresponds to the [minimumRecoverySlope](https://github.com/JaapvanEkris/openrowingmonitor/blob/v1beta_updates/docs/rower_settings.md#setting-flanklength-and-minimumstrokequality) settings in ORM with the difference that there is no check for the slope quality.
 Setting this to 0 would mean that a stroke is detected as soon as the slope of the flanks becomes positive (i.e. flywheel is decelerating).